formerly known as ... well, I won't tell, forget it ...

 • minima, maxima, amplitude and frequency of the modulation (here the "Fully Modular" comes to existence)

-• narrowness of the noise frequency band in many different ways
+• narrowness of the noise frequency band - experimental

 Making music